icebreakerone/ib1-technical-docs/docs/metadata.md

 : The URL of a Scheme Catalog Requirements Document in the Scheme Registry.
 Most metadata files will include this field.

 `ib1:permitGroup`
-: One or more the URL of a group in the Directory to specify which groups may access this data source subject to the Licence in the `dcterms:license` term.
+: The URL of a group in the Directory to specify which groups may access this data source subject to the Licence in the `dcterms:license` term.
+One or more groups may be specified.
 See [Access Control Specification](access_control_specification.md).

 ## Data Service metadata fields